-- Students will demonstrate an understanding of the basic principles and practices of America's constitutional republic. - Students will demonstrate knowledge of the nation's founding documents, including the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers. - Students will demonstrate knowledge of landmark US Supreme Court cases, landmark legislation, and landmark executive actions. - Students will demonstrate knowledge of the history and development of the American federal government and its impact on law and society. - Students will demonstrate an ability to apply course material to contemporary political issues and debates. - Students will demonstrate an ability to engage in discussion and civil debate on American politics that are associated with multiple points of view.
+- An understanding of the basic principles and practices of America's constitutional republic. - Knowledge of the nation's founding documents, including the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers. - Knowledge of landmark US Supreme Court cases, landmark legislation, and landmark executive actions. - Knowledge of the history and development of the American federal government and its impact on law and society. - An ability to apply course material to contemporary political issues and debates. - An ability to engage in discussion and civil debate on American politics that are associated with multiple points of view.